The blogosphere is a world full of people with answers.

-The thing is that none of the answers given is THE answer.
-I know this because there IS no one, true answer.
-There’s no sure-fire money-making model, path to happiness or moral absolute.
+The thing is that none of the answers given is the absolute answer.
+I know this because there is no single, true answer.
+There’s no sure-fire money-making model, path to happiness, or moral absolute.

-Take Minimalism, for example (something I write about and am well-acquainted with).
-The Internet has exploded with Minimalist bloggers; all reducing their number of possessions, talking about Tyler Durden (that’s actually a common theme for just about every category of blog…do a search and tell me I’m wrong) and expressing the benefits of their newly-chosen lifestyle to the world.
+Take minimalism, for example (something I write about and am well-acquainted with).
+The Internet has exploded with minimalist bloggers, all reducing their number of possessions, talking about Tyler Durden (that’s actually a common theme for just about every category of blog — do a search and tell me I’m wrong), and espousing the benefits of their newly-chosen lifestyle to the world.

 If you were to ask me if it’s the most important thing in the world, however, I would say ‘Of course not.
 It’s just one of many good ideas that works for some people.
-I like it, and you might too, but maybe not.
-Let’s get a drink.’
+I like it, and you might too, but maybe not.’

-Good ideas are only good until they become dogmatic, and Minimalism, location independence, lifestyle design, internet marketing, entrepreneurship, blogging and every other idea (read: product) that’s being pitched by a choir of adherents are great so long as you approach them the same way you’d approach a box of chocolates: take a few pieces that you especially like and that suit your palette, then leave the rest for other people to munch on.
+Good ideas are only good until they become dogmatic, and minimalism, location independence, lifestyle design, internet marketing, entrepreneurship, blogging, and every other idea (read: product) that’s being pitched by a choir of adherents are great so long as you approach them the same way you’d approach a box of chocolates: take a few pieces you especially like and which suit your palette, then leave the rest for other people to munch on.

 Eating the whole box can be satisfying, of course, but the consequences can be a real bitch.

-An open mind is important to growing as a human being, but a skeptical nature keeps us from swimming in a sea of meaningless prattle and false revolutions.
+An open mind is important for growth, but a skeptical nature keeps us from swimming in a sea of meaningless prattle and false revolutions.

 Update: February 2, 2017